ryanwentzel/ryanlwentzel.com/collections/_sermons/2020-04-29-why-the-resurrection-matters.md

 **The resurrection is a gospel issue.** Paul begins by saying, "Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved."
 And then in verse 3, he says the gospel, at the center of which is the resurrection of Christ, is "of first importance."
 Did you hear that?
 It's of first importance.
 The resurrection of Christ isn't a minor detail that has no bearing on the truth claims of Christianity.
 It's an essential doctrine.

 Maybe you've played the game Jenga.
 There's a tower of wooden blocks stacked on top of each other.
 Each player has to remove a single block and place it on top without causing the tower to fall over.
 Some blocks can be safely moved without a problem.
 But others are crucial.
-Move them and the game is over.
+Move them and the game is over.[^jenga]

 The same is true of Christ's resurrection.
 Remove it from the gospel and the whole Christian faith collapses.